stattlab/atomistic-scale-simulations/molecular-dynamics/md-packages.md

 Documentation:
 https://ambermd.org/AmberTools.php

-AmberTools provides workflows for:

-generating chemically accurate biomolecular topologies

-assigning AMBER and GAFF force fields

-adding hydrogens, water, and ions

-writing files for HOOMD-blue, GROMACS, OpenMM, AMBER, etc.
+AmberTools provides workflows for generating chemically accurate biomolecular topologies for assigning AMBER and GAFF force fields.
+In this method, you can add hydrogens, water, and ions to the system.